0xcKy/rss-feed/README.md

 # rss-feed
-A RSS Feed reader, done in Python
+A RSS Feed parser, done in Python